 In populations who take hot showers and baths, inhalation and dermal absorption in the shower accounts for more exposure to THM’s than drinking water (Becker, 2000).

 In THMS water treatment, it is crucial to identify the optimum approach – as to removal of the organic precursors, removal of the THMS after formation, or a combination of the two, along with optimization of chlorination.
 Each situation needs to be dealt with on a case-by-case basis, so a well-executed pilot study is essential.

 WETS ability to conduct a pilot study quickly and inexpensively is a clear differentiator for our company.
 WETS will mobilize its pilot study team to your site and conduct the appropriate studies on a slipstream of your water.
 The study will look at removal of precursors, by – for example – coagulation and filtration, removal of THM by air stripping, and optimization of chlorination to minimize THM in the downstream system.

-Another approach to addressing THM contamination is to switch from chlorine disinfection to chloramine (chlorine + ammonia) disinfection.
+Another approach to addressing THMS contamination is to switch from chlorine disinfection to chloramine (chlorine + ammonia) disinfection.
 Chloramines are less aggressive towards the organic precursors.
 However, chloramines are also less effective than chlorination as bactericides and viricides, and less effective as an oxidizer for tastes and odors, so care must be taken in switching a chlorination system to chloramination.

 Water storage tank aeration has often been employed to address THMS contamination, but it is rarely proposed as the best option by WETS.
 The issue with any aeration is providing surface area for contact between the air and water.
 A packed tower aerator with inlet spray system does a far better of providing surface area for contact than storage tank aeration